buildkite/test-collector-dotnet/README.md

 3. Set up your API token

-Add the `BUIDLKITE_ANALYTICS_TOKEN` environment variable to your build system's environment.
+Add the `BUILDKITE_ANALYTICS_TOKEN` environment variable to your build system's environment.

 4. Run your tests